divyanshuX72/divyanshuX72/README.md

 # 💫 About Me

-Hi, I'm **Divyanshu Kanojia** — a passionate developer and technology enthusiast from India.
+Hi, I'm **Divyanshu Kanojia** — a developer, founder, and technology enthusiast passionate about building meaningful digital products and modern business solutions.

-I enjoy building modern websites, automation systems, business platforms, and digital products with clean UI and practical functionality.
+I focus on creating scalable platforms, automation systems, business software, and modern web experiences that combine functionality, performance, and clean design.

-Focused on:
+As the founder of **TechDwar**, I work on digital solutions that help businesses improve their online presence, workflows, branding, and automation systems.

+My journey started with curiosity for technology and gradually evolved into building real-world projects, startup ideas, automation frameworks, and business-oriented software systems.

+---

+# 🚀 What I Focus On

-- Web Development
+- Modern Web Development
+- Business Platforms & Systems
-- Business Solutions
+- Startup Technology Solutions
-- Automation Systems
+- Automation & Productivity Tools
-- AI Integrations
+- AI-Powered Digital Experiences
-- Modern UI/UX
+- UI/UX Focused Applications
-- Scalable Digital Products
+- Scalable Software Architecture

-Currently working on real-world projects including healthcare systems, payroll platforms, automation tools, and business websites.

 ---